Hot Extended Galaxy Halos Around Local L* Galaxies From Sunyaev-Zeldovich Measurements: Discussion and Conclusions

 \subsection{Comparison to Semi-Analytic Models}

-There have been a few semianalytical models for gaseous halos applied to the Milky Way and to galaxies of a range of masses \citep{faerman17,Qu2018a, Qu2018b,Voit2018,faerman19}.
+There have been a few semianalytical models for gaseous halos applied to the Milky Way and to galaxies of a range of masses \citep{faerman17,Qu2018a, Qu2018b,Voit2019,faerman19}.
 These investigations include calculations of halo gas masses, SZ signals and entropy distributions.
 This type of modeling requires that investigators make assumption for the temperature properties of the halo, as they are not yet sufficiently constrained by observations.
 For example, \cite{faerman19} model the Milky Way halo, where they assume an isentropic (constant entropy) halo, but with a ratio of specific heats $\gamma = 4/3$ to account for non-thermal pressure support (e.g., cosmic rays, magnetic fields).
 The mass of their hot gaseous halo is $5.5 \times 10^{10}$ M$_{\odot}$, compared to the value from the stack, $9.8 \pm 2.8 \times 10^{10}$ M$_{\odot}$.
 This is about a $1.5 \sigma$ difference, so not in significant disagreement, especially considering that the Milky Way galaxy is less massive than our stack of galaxies.
+However, we note that the constant temperature profile assumed here is in tension with the temperature profile in \cite{faerman19}.

 Another work on hot halos is by \cite{Qu2018a}, who adopt a maximum temperature, such as 1-2T$_{vir}$, which does not change with radius.
 This is not a true isothermal models because the gas radiatively cools, so there is a significant temperature distribution where the cooling time is less than a Hubble time; the mass-weighted temperature is not independent of radius.
-The model was developed for comparison with the columns of ionic species, so the cooling function is corrected for photoionization and here we use the results of this TPIE case.
+The model was developed for comparison with the columns of ionic species, so the cooling function is corrected for photoionization (PIE) and here we use the results of this TPIE case.
 At R$_{200}$, the model gas mass is about half of the value for the stack, but the better comparison may be the SZ $Y$ value, which we have calculated here, based on the \cite{Qu2018a} work.
 This work provides M$_*$, M$_{gas}$ and mass-weighted temperatures as a function of M$_h$, and the results are shown in Figure \ref{fig:SZvsMstar500}.
 This model line lies about a factor of three below the measured value from our stack, although it does pass within a factor of two of the massive spiral $Y$ values determined from X-ray data in Figure \ref{fig:SZvsMstar500}.

 It is not surprising that $Y$ from the stacks of \cite{PlanckXI2013} lie above our galaxy scaling, as the environments are extremely different.
 Most galaxies in their study lie in galaxy clusters and galaxy groups, which have hot gas with a mass that is often large compared to the central galaxy if it were relatively isolated.
 This pressure of the cluster/group medium would likely raise the temperature and pressure of the gas within $R_{500}$ of the central galaxy, thereby biasing $Y_{500}$ to larger values relative to our relationship for non-cluster galaxies.
 The magnitude of the offset would require extensive simulations and is beyond the scope of this paper.